Tensor product method for fast solution of optimal control problems with fractional multidimensional Laplacian in constraints: Optimality conditions and representations in a low-rank format

 \subsection{Matrix-vector multiplication in the low-rank format}

-Now we derive a decomposition of the discrete Laplacian $A$ which is compatible with low-rank data.
-Let $I_{(i)}$ denote the identity matrix, and $A_{(i)}$ the discretized one-dimensional Laplacian on the given grid in the $i$th mode, then we have
+First, we discuss a Kronecker form decomposition of functions of discrete Laplacian $A=A_h$ diagonalized in the Fourier basis, which is compatible with low-rank data.
+Let $I_{\ell}$ denote the identity matrix, and $A_{(\ell)}$ the discretized one-dimensional Laplacian on the given grid in the $\ell$-th mode, then we have